 SHNH Small Research Fund

-To provide financial support to non-professional members of the SHNH in all fields covered by the society’s charitable purpose in carrying out research to benefit the scholarly community.
-A “non-professional” is regarded as having no gainful specific employment as a historian or bibliographer for the specific purpose of the proposed research.
+To provide financial support to members of the SHNH in all fields covered by the society’s charitable purpose in carrying out research to benefit the scholarly community.
+Priority will be given to early career researchers, people who have had a career break, and independent scholars.
+An early career researcher is defined by the Society as an individual who is within two years of the award of their PhD or equivalent professional training.

-Application must be made (before incurring the expense requested) using the pro-forma on the SHNH website.
-This must be downloaded, completed, and transmitted to the SHNH Secretary, who will then forward it to the Small Research-Fund Co-ordinator for assessment by the Sub-committee.
+Application must be made (before incurring the expense requested) using the application form on the SHNH website.
+This must be downloaded, completed, and transmitted to the SHNH Awards Secretary, who will then forward it to Council for consideration.

 Qualifying expenses for funding